- Smart cities and big data

 Future of government smart toolbox

-Governments invest a lot in technology, and Smart Toolbox is a way of them taking control and helping citizens move forward, making the right decisions for the betterment.
+Governments invest a lot in technology, and Smart Toolbox is a way of them taking control and helping citizens move forward, making the right decisions for the betterment of society.
 Online offices will make officials reachable to citizens, making their relationship more personal, also helping pedestrians in getting involved more into making decisions.
 Big data predictive analysis, robots in city halls, wearables connecting governmental officials, and many such things to come will make old-school governments obsolete!
 Governments have to be constantly innovative in delivering services and look for creative solutions to meet the needs of customers in all circumstances and areas; for example, e-governance to streamline cabinet meetings.
 Besides contributing to the environment by going paperless, this actually helps to improve the decision making process and make better use of the time at the meetings!
 It will all be faster and more productive.
 Would you like your Major to be “connected”?